 - use a glass or a metal mixing bowl.
 Plastic does not work.

-- make sure said mixing bowl is perfectly clean – no fat residue, no water droplets
+- make sure the mixing bowl is perfectly clean - no fat residue, no water droplets, no egg yolk

 - mix using a traditional electric mixer (like the one in the recipe steps image, with metal whisks)